NPC Bodybuilding Competitor Bill Sifert

 Bill: No real favorite, but I love AST’s whey protein and UDO’s EFA’s.

-Eddie: Can you share some tips with our readers on how to build some
+Eddie: Can you share some tips with our readers on how to build some serious muscle?

 Bill: Stick to the basics.
 Keep your workouts mainly compounds, free weights, and go progressively heavier!
 Leg extensions, flys, circuit training, and BOSU ball training will not make you grow.
 Eating above your metabolic rate and lifting heavy will.